opensearch-project/documentation-website/_api-reference/cat/cat-aliases.md

 Introduced 1.0
 {: .label .label-purple }

-The CAT aliases operation lists the mapping of aliases to indices, plus routing and filtering information.
+The CAT aliases operation lists the mapping of aliases to indexes, plus routing and filtering information.

 ## Example